 Didactic Program in Dietetics

-The first step to become a Registered Dietitian (RD) and/or Licensed Dietitian/Nutritionist (LDN) in the State of Illinois requires successful completion of an accredited DP program.
-To become a RD or LDN the following qualifications apply:
+The first step to become a Registered Dietitian Nutritionist (RDN) and/or Licensed Dietitian/Nutritionist (LDN) in the State of Illinois requires successful completion of an accredited DP program.
+To become a RDN or LDN the following qualifications apply:

-The Didactic Program in Nutrition and Dietetics (DP) provides the classroom component of dietetics education, culminating in a B.S. degree and/or Verification of Completion Form, thus completing the first step in becoming a Registered Dietitian Nutritionist or a Diet Technician, Registered.
-The SIU DP program is fully accredited by the Accreditation Council for Education in Nutrition and Dietics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, Illinois 60606-6995, phone (312) 899-5400.
-It must be followed, as a post-baccalaureate program, by an accredited supervised practice (experience) program to qualify you to take the RD and/or L.D. exams.
+The Didactic Program in Nutrition and Dietetics (DP) at SIU provides the classroom component of dietetics education to obtain a B.S. degree and/or Verification of Completion Form, thus completing the first step in becoming a Registered Dietitian Nutritionist or a Diet Technician, Registered.
+The SIU DP program is fully accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND®) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, Illinois 60606-6995, phone 800/877-1600, ext.
+5400.
 The dietetic curriculum combines courses in chemistry, biological and social sciences, and business with courses in human nutrition and dietetics.
 Given the sequential nature of the course work, it is essential to plan your program carefully.
-Required coursework suggested sequences are listed under the tab, What Students Learn.
+The suggested sequence for coursework can be found under the tab What Students Learn.
 At the completion of the ACEND®-accredited coursework and a baccalaureate degree, five originals of a Verification of Completion Form will be provided to you.
 This document is necessary to complete supervised practice and to take the Registration Examination for Registered Dietitian Nutritionists and Dietetic Technicians, Registered.

-All courses in the dietetics curriculum teach knowledge and skills you will actually use in dietetics employment, and cover areas evaluated on the RD exam.
-The curriculum is based on a very sophisticated collection of research data about what dietitians actually do in their jobs at entry-level and beyond entry-level.
+The courses in the dietetics curriculum teach knowledge and skills you will actually use in dietetics employment, and cover areas evaluated on the registered exam.
+The curriculum is based on research data on duties performed by entry-level dietitians and beyond entry-level.
 Required courses are designed to teach you the knowledge and skills needed for entry-level employment.
-All accredited DP program curricula meet the same knowledge requirements in view of the fact all graduates will take the same RD examination.
+All accredited DP program curricula meet the same knowledge requirements in view of the fact all graduates will take the same registration examination.